 But according to UBS Group, house prices are now so inflated in some parts of the world that they represent a potential bubble, where things are over-priced and there’s likely to be a sudden correction.
 Hong Kong tops that list, too, according to UBS.

-The six cities most likely to be in the throes of a house price bubble are: Hong Kong, Munich, Toronto, Vancouver, London and Amsterdam.
+The six cities most likely to be in the throes of a house price bubble are: Hong Kong, Munich, Toronto, Vancouver, London, and Amsterdam.
+These cities have the most expensive real estate in the world.
 While house prices in many of the world’s major cities have increased by 35% on average over the last five years, Munich, San Francisco and Vancouver have seen price growth of twice that rate.